 There are many foundation problems that you might experience in a home.
 However, one of the defining features of these foundation problems is that you could end up with serious problems that can cause tens of thousands of dollars to fix.
-The good news, on the other hand, is the fact that it’s typically pretty easy to catch these foundation problems.
+The good news, on the other hand, is the fact that it’s typically pretty easy to catch foundation problems.
 Here are eight signs to look out for when you want to handle foundation problems early.

 1. Cracks in Walls and Floors